 Portfolios are usually associated with artists and photographers, but there are few professions where portfolios aren't helpful.
 They're the best way to sell yourself and your creations.
 Marketing professionals, in particular, can use a digital marketing portfolio template to showcase their best works.
 You can use it to land new clients or new jobs.

 Perhaps the easiest way to sum up what a portfolio is and how you can best approach it is to say that a portfolio is your own advertising campaign.
 You're in the business of marketing other people's products, right?
 Now it's time to market yourself.

-What Should You Include in Your Marketing Portfolio?
+What Should You Include in Your Digital Marketing Portfolio?

 It's good to focus on results on your website.
 Marketing is about more than flashy projects.
 How effective was the campaign?
 How much of it was under your control?
 Each project you choose to highlight should have some details so that the viewer can understand how hiring you will help their marketing endeavors.

 People often wonder how many works should be highlighted in an online portfolio.
 In most cases, your mantra should be less is more.
 Five or six pieces of outstanding work are enough to make your point.
 If you load up your site with more than that, you'll likely lose your customer's attention.